Jinja health workers asked to integrate family planning

 According to Sr. Joan Namwase, the trainer at the workshop, the fact that the same clients and patients seek the same services is one of the rationales for the integration of reproductive health services.

-Integration aims to improve reproductive health indicators in Busoga sub-region, in Eastern Uganda.
+Integration aims to improve reproductive health indicators in the Busoga sub-region, in Eastern Uganda.

 Sr. Namwase confirmed that integration eases early HIV/AIDS care for those who need it, post-partum care, adolescent counseling, and early contraception guidance, among others.